SOUMAK12/purple-team-soc-banking/README.md

 - ✅ Auditd + Process Monitoring configured on the Linux agent
 - ✅ Sysmon wired into Wazuh on the Windows agent, with a sample alert-triage workflow
 - ✅ Suricata IDS deployed with custom lab detection rules
-- 🚧 Fail2ban brute-force simulation — in progress
+- ✅ RDP Brute-Force Detection — Purple Team Validation